-At Olathe Medical Center (OMC), you have local access to advanced, innovative clinical trials through OMC's membership in the Midwest Cancer Alliance (MCA).
-As part of the MCA, our team of physicians and care staff conduct clinical studies to test potentially new treatments and medications and to improve care and outcomes for future cancer patients.
+At Olathe Medical Center (OMC), you have local access to advanced, innovative clinical trials through OMC’s membership in the Masonic Cancer Alliance (MCA).
+As part of the MCA, our team of physicians and care staff conducts clinical studies to test potential new treatments and medications and to improve care and outcomes for future cancer patients.
 Medical research can help people live longer, improve their quality of life and manage or cure disease.
 Improvements to care are possible because of the people who choose to participate in clinical trials.

 Clinical trials test how new medications or treatments work.
 Patients who participate have access to these new drugs and treatments.
 By joining a clinical trial, you can contribute to the medical knowledge that may improve your cancer care and help future patients battle the disease.